-Specialists in Pulmonary Medicine at Mayo Clinic in Florida care for people who have interstitial lung disease.
-Mayo Clinic in Florida has a Pulmonary Hypertension Clinic and a successful lung transplant program.
+Specialists in pulmonary medicine at Mayo Clinic's campus in Florida care for people who have interstitial lung disease.
+Mayo Clinic in Jacksonville, Florida, has a Pulmonary Hypertension Clinic and a successful lung transplant program.
 Supportive services include the Cardiopulmonary Rehabilitation Program.

 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.